-Texas Teenager Faces Terrorism Charge For Threatening To Spread Coronavirus, ‘I Will Shorten Your Life’
+Texas Teen Faces Terrorism Charge For Allegedly Threatening To Spread Coronavirus: ‘I Will Shorten Your Life’

 — Carrollton TX Police (@CarrolltonTXPD) April 5, 2020

-In one video, the teen appeared to be at a COVID-19 testing site.
-A woman could be heard in the background, telling her to go home and await test results.
-In another video, Maradiaga reportedly filmed herself walking around a store and threatening to infect everyone in the vicinity.
+In one video, the teen seemingly appeared to be at a COVID-19 testing site.
+A woman is reportedly heard in the background telling her to go home and await test results.
+In another video, Maradiaga purportedly filmed herself walking around a store and threatening to infect everyone in the vicinity.
 Carrollton police spokeswoman Jolene DeVito told reporters that Maradiaga issued a serious threat.

-“I’m here at Walmart about to infest every motherf——, because if I’m going down, all you motherf—— are going down.”
+“I’m here at Walmart about to infest every motherf*cker, because if I’m going down, all you motherf*ckers are going down.”

-DeVito also claims that Maradiaga shared another video that showed her coughing heavily into the camera.
+DeVito also claims that Maradiaga shared another video that allegedly showed her coughing heavily into the camera.
 She told reporters that while they have yet to find Maradiaga, the teen’s family has been cooperative.

-In response to the official Carrollton police tweet, social media users have expressed their horror at Maradiaga’s actions.
-Some of them found the scenario amusing, writing that while Maradiaga may have only posted the videos for attention, she’ll now potentially receive a prison sentence.
-Others felt that, in addition to a terrorist charge, she should also receive attempted murder charges if she does test positive for the virus.
+In response to the official Carrollton police tweet, social media users have expressed horror at Maradiaga’s actions.
+Some of them found the scenario amusing, writing that while Maradiaga may have only posted the videos for attention.
+However, she could potentially receive a prison sentence.
+Others felt that, in addition to a terrorist charge, she should also receive violent crime charges if she does test positive for the virus.

-“Criminal charges does not make you cool..lol especially not a charge like this…,” tweeted one user.
+“Criminal charges does not make you cool..lol especially not a charge like this…” tweeted one user.

-“This is no game and should have the most severe consequences,” wrote another person.
+“This is no game and should have the most severe consequences,” wrote another person on Twitter.

 Unfortunately, incidents of people using the coronavirus as a way to threaten others are not uncommon.
-The Inquisitr recently reported that a British man named Mark Palmer spat in his wife’s face and said he hoped she would contract the virus.
+The Inquisitr recently reported that a British man named Mark Palmer allegedly spat in his wife’s face and said he hoped she would contract the virus.
 He was sentenced to 42 weeks in jail.